scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 is also in tail position.

 A method call in tail position is a candidate to be turned into a tail call.
 Limitations of the JVM and Javascript runtimes mean that not all calls in tail position can be made tail calls.
-(Scala Native may be getting full tail calls in the future.)
-In general, only calls in tail position from a method to itself will be converted to tail calls.
+(Both these runtimes and Scala Native may have full tail calls in the future.)
+Currently, only calls from a method to itself that are also in tail position will be converted to tail calls.
 This means

 ```scala
 case n => loop(n - 1, accum + n)